Introduction

 Nutritional Profile of Skim Milk

 Skim milk is packed with essential nutrients, making it a healthy addition to your diet.
-Here’s what a typical cup (240 ml) of skim milk provides:
+Here’s what a typical cup (240 ml) provides:

 - Calories: 80–90